 The 10 Best Ways to Entertain Your Dog During Recovery

-So now that you know the importance of providing mental stimulation for your dog when they’re recovering from an operation, how do you actually go about it?
+So now that you know the importance of providing mental stimulation for your dog when they’re recovering from an operation, how do you go about it?
 Here are 10 of our favorite games and activities to entertain your dog post-surgery.

 The Cup Game

-This is a great game to play with dogs with limited mobility over a longer period of time since it evolves to get more difficult as they get better at it.
+This is a great game to play with dogs with limited mobility over a longer period since it evolves to get more difficult as they get better at it.
 To start, simply let your dog see you hide a small healthy treat under a plastic cup on the floor.
 Tell them “okay” or “take it,” and when they nose or knock over the cup, let them eat the treat it was hiding.

 Once your dog has mastered this, grab 3 cups total and rub the treat on your hands and around the rims of the cups, so the smell is everywhere – this is a visual tracking game, and you don’t want your pup cheating with their nose!
 Line up the cups in a row, then let your dog see you hide the treat under one of them.
 Tell them “okay” or “take it,” and although it may take them several tries, when they knock over the correct cup, let them eat the treat.